sashaaro/docker-container-reverse-proxy/README.md

 You can type in browser `my-project.loc` and `api.my-project.loc`.

 ```---dashboard``` flag runs dashboard on 8080 for setup tcp proxy to another ports (in progress)

+Shh proxy on 2222 to container tty.
+Pass container name as user.

+    ssh -p 2222 myproject_php-fpm_1@127.0.0.1